jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
-I'm Jesse, the first&#42; open source human. wondering if a human being can be open source?
-We shall see.<br>
+I'm Jesse, the first&#42; open source human.<br>
-Have an idea for improvement?
+Have an idea for improvement or some feedback?
 You know what to do.

 Star Sign: Cancer <br>
 Favourite Food: Yum Cha <br>